 - Copper River Salmon Jam – Cordovans know how to harvest and they know how to cook!
-This is especially handy every these two days in July full of live music, food and beer.
+This is especially handy the two days in every July that are full of live music, food and beer; during Copper River Salmon Jam.
 This event supports the arts in Cordova via local nonprofit Cordova Arts & Pageants.
 The weekend festival also includes running events and free kids’ activities, but the foodies out there will probably be most interested in Taste of Cordova, the salmon and wild food cook off, and the Alaska Salmon Runs dinner.

 - Wild Harvest Feast – The culmination of Cordova’s favorite fall festivity, Cordova Fungus Festival, this dinner fundraiser supports the habitat restoration and conservation efforts of local nonprofit, Copper River Watershed Project.
 The five course meal includes wine and beer and features a visiting chef highlighting Copper River Coho salmon.